rSignal86/BuddyLabelMaker/README.md

 1. Open the HTML file.
 2. Upload your `.adi` log file.
 3. Drag the text around until it looks pretty.
+4. you can scroll with the mouse over a text to make it bigger or smaler
-4. Hit **GENERATE PDF**.
+5. Hit **GENERATE PDF**.
-5. Send it to your male-sibling printer.
+6. Send it to your male-sibling printer.
-6. Watch the automatic cutter go *snip, snip, snip*.
+7. Watch the automatic cutter go *snip, snip, snip*.
-7. Drink soda.
+8. Drink soda.

 ---